 - Of particular note is the C'tan known as the Void Dragon, a master of machinery and technology.
 It is heavily implied that the "Machine God" the Adeptus Mechanicus has been worshiping for millennia is actually the Void Dragon, entombed deep within the labyrinths of Mars.
 Sort of.
 The Emperor massively Out-Gambitted him and more or less ensured the actual Cult Of The Dragon will always be a tiny minority.

-- The least-known C'tan, the Outsider, is currently imprisoned within a Dyson Sphere.
+- The least-known C'tan, the Outsider, is currently undergoing self-imposed exile within a Dyson Sphere.
 The experience, combined with the fact that the other C'tan it consumed are still awake inside of it, has driven it completely insane.

 - Sinister Scythe: The Nightbringer has one, and this imagery is burned into the psyches of many lesser races as the personification of death.